-In the face of mounting civil unrest.
-Botha offers to release Nelson Mandela and his comrades on the condition that they renounce violence as a means to achieve democracy.
+President P.W.
+Botha offers to release Nelson Mandela 1985 In the face of mounting civil unrest, Botha offers to release Nelson Mandela and his comrades on the condition that they renounce violence as a means to achieve democracy.
 Nelson Mandela rejects this and calls on him to dismantle apartheid.
-His daughter Zindzi reads out her father's reply at the Jabulani Stadium, Violence continues with the government repeatedly declaring a state of emergency. suffrage, secures the release of Nelson Mandela and is instrumental in bringing apartheid to an end.
-Hani is assassinated His assassination is an attempt to tip South Africa into civil war.
-Nelson Mandela makes an impassioned and pivotal televised speech in response. calling for calm and unity.
+His daughter Zindzi reads out her father's reply at the Jabulani Stadium.
+Violence continues with the government repeatedly declaring a state of emergency.
+F.W. de Klerk is elected as State President 1989 He introduces universal suffrage, secures the release of Nelson Mandela and is instrumental in bringing apartheid to an end.
+Leader of the South Africa Communist Party and antiapartheid activist Chris Hani is assassinated 1993 His assassination is an attempt to tip South Africa into civil war.
+Nelson Mandela makes an impassioned and pivotal televised speech in response, calling for calm and unity.
 Nelson Mandela and F.W. de Klerk are jointly awarded the Nobel Peace Prize The South Africa Truth and Reconciliation Commission is set up 1995 It bears witness to, records, and in some cases grants amnesty to the perpetrators of crimes relating to human rights violations, as well as offering reparation and rehabilitation to the victims.
-TIMELINE
+The Nelson Mandela Children's Fund is set up Nelson Mandela donated one third of his presidential salary to the formation of the charity during his term in office.
+Nelson Mandela is transferred to Pollsmoor Prison in Cape Town His Rivonia Trial comrades Sisulu, Mhlaba, Mlangeni and Kathrada are also moved there.
+1982